0xadada/0xadada.github.io/_posts/2019-06-18-talk-using-ember-fastboot-in-weird-ways.md

   frameborder="0">
 </iframe>

-This talk was presented at Salsify, Inc aboout our usecase for deploying FastBoot to do server-side rendering of Ember applications at large scale.
+This talk was presented at the Boston Ember.js Community meetup at Salsify, Inc about a unique usecase for deploying FastBoot in order to do server-side rendering of Ember applications at scale.

 I review traditional, single-page web applications, I discuss server-side rendering by introducing Ember FastBoot.
 I showcase our architecture and